thefrozen333/Angular-8-Recipe-Pracite-App/README.md

 ## Environment variables!!!
 The folder environments.example needs to be renamed to environments.
-In the folder there are 2 files: enviornment.example.ts and enviornment.example.ts The fields "firebaseAPIKey" and "firebaseDBURL" should be filled with your credentials in order to make the app work.
+In the folder there are 2 files: enviornment.example.ts and enviornment.prod.example.ts The fields "firebaseAPIKey" and "firebaseDBURL" should be filled with your credentials in order to make the app work.
 These credentials can be received after creating a Firebase account.

 ## Development server